mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 #### Feature Preview section (only available for PaaS users)

 PaaS users can now have visibility of features in Console that are still in preview and decide to try them out and give us precious feedback.
-For instance, once entered this section, PaaS users can now try the new `Dynamic Sidebar` of the Design Area.
+For instance, once entered in this section, PaaS users can now try the new `Dynamic Sidebar` of the Design Area.
 To discover more, just try this new feature and tell us what you think!

 This section can be accessed from the Launchbar by clicking on the `Feature Preview` item inside the dropdown menu that appears when hovering over the user avatar.